Yang Zi (actress): Early life and education

 Yang was born as Yang Ni’ao (杨旎奥 (Yáng Nǐào)) on 6 November 1992 in Fangshan District, Beijing, China.
 Her father Yang Yunfei was a firefighter who worked in emergency rescue and disaster relief and her mother Ma Haiyan was a housewife.
 Her father named her Yang Ni’ao to wish China a successful bid for the Olympics.
-(Note: Her nationalistic father chose "奥 (ao)" from the idiom "成功申奥 (cheng gong shen ao)", which means to have a successful bid for the Olympics and named her Yang Niao.)
+(Note: Her father was very patriotic and chose "奥 (ao)" from the idiom "成功申奥 (cheng gong shen ao)", which means to have a successful bid for the Olympics and named her Yang Niao.)
 From an early age, her parents accompanied her to various audition because of her love for acting.
 She first starred in Ru Chi Chu Shan at the age of 6.

 Yang studied at Beijing Fangshan District Xingcheng Primary School, and Beijing No. 55 High School.
 In 2010, she was accepted to Beijing Film Academy and graduated on 22 May 2014, with a major in performance.